Finding it hard to justify spending a few grand on a telescope?

 Unlike 1-year warranties offered by many competitive manufacturers, the Celestron telescope is covered by a 2-year warranty.
 However, like the other warranties, there are some limitations.
 The owner must provide original proof of purchase, it’s not owner transferable, and shipping costs must be prepaid if sending in the scope for repair or replacement under the warranty.

-The Celestron CPC 1100 XLT GoTo is a fine optical system that won’t disappoint.
+In my opinion the Celestron CPC 1100 XLT GoTo is a fine optical system that won’t disappoint.
 The field of view is restricted, the scope is heavy, and considering the price is not getting you an APO refractor, you are getting an enormous aperture with the OTA compactness of an SCT.

 While beginners may be after the wide-fields and instant observation benefits of a smaller or faster telescope, experts will enjoy having the high-power reach and overall quality provided by the CPC telescope.